 Appeals can also be heard for rulings in a Criminal Case.
 One type of appeal is made when evidence is found at a later date that proves the innocence of the convicted party.
-There are also appeals which challenge the very laws that led to the conviction in a case.
-These cases are complex and difficult because they try to change the fabric of the legal system currently in place.
+There are also appeals that challenge the very laws that led to the conviction in a case.
+These cases are complex and difficult because they try to change the very fabric of the legal system currently in place.
 If you feel that you have been wrongly or unjustly convicted of a crime, we can provide you with sound legal advice and counsel.

 This content was written on behalf of Greg Prosmushkin.